 - A. Install countertops level to a tolerance of 1/8 inch in 8 feet. - B. Fasten countertops by screwing through corner blocks of base units into underside of countertop.
 Pre-drill holes for screws as recommended by manufacturer.
 Align adjacent surfaces and, using adhesive in color to match countertop, form seams to comply with manufacturer's written instructions.
 Carefully dress joints smooth, remove surface scratches, and clean entire surface. - 1.
-Install backsplashes and endsplashes to comply with manufacturer's written instructions for adhesives, sealers, fabrication, and finishing. - 2.
 Seal edges of cutouts in particleboard subtops by saturating with varnish.